svanhalla/prompt-lab/PROMPT.md

   - Shows current message.
   - Has a form to update message (POSTs to `/message`).
   - Includes Tailwind styling; keep the page clean and modern.
+- **404 Handler** → For browser requests, show a helpful HTML page with links to all valid endpoints instead of JSON error.
+For API requests (JSON Accept header), return JSON error response.

 ### Persistence
 - Default data directory: `~/.<appname>/`